KrystianPlackowski/Apartments-data-parser/rental/README.md

 # Flat-for-rental-parser

-Extract data from well-known flat rental web site and make analysis out of it.
+Extract data from well-known flat advertisement web site and make analysis out of it.

 If want to extract new data: